Intro to Gray Divorce

 Issues Impacting Divorce After 50

-Quick Guide to Gray Divorce Issues for a easy-to-digest and quick explanation of the issues unique to Gray
+(View our Quick Guide to Gray Divorce Issues for an easy-to-digest and quick explanation of the issues unique to Gray Divorce.)

 Famous Gray Divorces

 The increase in the divorce rate for long-term couples hasn't escaped the realm of celebrity.
 With increasing frequency, famous couples are splitting after decades of marriage.

 - Clint Eastwood and Dina Ruiz (His second marriage, her first.
 Married 1996, divorced 2013.)

 - Rupert Murdoch and Wendi Deng (His third marriage, her first.
 Married 1999, divorced 2013.)